samuel-cerezo/samuel-cerezo/README.md

 PhD Student
 ----------

-I'm a Electronic Engineer and PhD student in Zaragoza, Spain, in the field of computer vision.
+I'm an Electronic Engineer and PhD student in computer vision.
 My expertise lies in the fields of robotics, engineering, programming, and now I specialize in developing sensor's fusion algorithms with the aim of improving navigation systems.

 Here you can find my personal website:  https://samuel-cerezo.github.io/